abn-illia-lebid/abn-meetup/README.md

 ---

-First test is passing.
+The first test is passing.
 We also see that if we call function with 10Euro, we get an expected result.
 But the two other tests are still failing.

 `Unit function with 2/3 failing tests and 10Euro as a parameter`